 A major finding of this work is that the specification of appendicular muscles is tightly linked to the formation of internal tendons, suggesting that tendon and muscle precursors (founder cells) interact during development to form the proper pattern of functional muscles.

-In order, to better understand and characterize the molecular mechanisms involved in leg muscle and tendon development and in early interactions between precursors of those tissues, three mains approaches are followed:
+In order, to better understand and characterize the molecular mechanisms involved in leg muscle and tendon development and in early interactions between precursors of those tissues, three main approaches are followed:

 - We set up a RNAi screen based on leg muscle defects (using Mhc-GFP strain) to identify new genes involved in leg muscle/tendon development

-- We are adapting the TRAP method (Translating Ribosomal affinity Purification) to imaginal discs to determine the unique translatome profiles in both tendon and muscle precursors during leg development.
+- We adapted the cell sorting method to imaginal discs to determine the unique transcriptome profiles in both tendon and muscle precursors during leg development.